Fumio Kishida: Public approval

+Post-premiership (2024–present)

+Kishida retired from the position of prime minister and was succeeded by Shigeru Ishiba after the 2024 Liberal Democratic Party presidential election on 1 October 2024.

 Political views

-From 2012 to 2023, Kishida served as the leader of the moderate Kōchikai faction. and has been described as a moderate conservative and a centrist politician.
-However, he is a member of the ultranationalist far-right organization Nippon Kaigi.

-In the Diet he is president of the parliamentary league for Public Interest Capitalism and the parliamentary league to Create a New Capitalism, and is a founding member of the "Realization of Selective Surnames System" Diet group which has the aim of allowing married couples to keep different surnames if they wish.
+From 2012 to 2023, Kishida served as the leader of the moderate Kōchikai faction, and has been described as a moderate conservative, as well as a centrist politician.
+However, he is a member of the ultranationalist and far-right organization Nippon Kaigi.
+In the Diet, he is president of the parliamentary league for Public Interest Capitalism, as well as the parliamentary league to Create a New Capitalism, and is also a founding member of the "Realization of Selective Surnames System" Diet group which has the aim of allowing married couples to keep different surnames if they wish.

 Economic policy

-During the 2021 LDP presidential race, he called for Japan to strive for a new form of capitalism to reduce income disparity, saying neoliberalism and deregulation had widened economic gaps in society.
+During the 2021 LDP presidential race, Kishida called for Japan to strive for a new form of capitalism to reduce income disparity, saying neoliberalism and deregulation had widened economic gaps in society.
 In a parliamentary session on 20 February 2022 he reiterated that the benefits of growth should not belong to a limited group adding that "[c]apitalism isn't sustainable unless it is something that belongs to all stakeholders".